danieltjw/aifutures/README.md

         - Only introduce changes that a human mind can first imagine
         - May use virtual environments where humans can experience and test out proposed changes
             - Humans can then decide if they want to update the real world from the staging environment
+    - I-AGIs may prefer gradual improvements to existing systems rather than drastic overhaul
+        - Use our predominant power-seeking tendency that was created by our fear of scarcity
+            - Incentive system based on extrinsic rewards as a temporary measure
+            - Future humans with less power-seeking tendency due to lower fear of scarcity may not require such measures

 - Adaptable
     - I-AGIs does not have perfect information and therefore cannot be perfect
         - I-AGIs should constantly update its world view based on new information
             - In cases where it makes an error it should not use retaliation as a means to silence

 Some negative scenarios it should avoid:

 - Paperclip Maximiser Scenario